c-he/NeMF/README.md

 ```bash
 python src/datasets/animal.py dog_mocap.yaml
 ```
-Our processed data can be downloaded from [here](https://yaleedu-my.sharepoint.com/:u:/g/personal/chengan_he_yale_edu/ESlxRrLA4GdBsKTv2SegEFsBX-4WueGIUa9yNMnHDwtFjg?e=R6GOqU).

-> **Note:** All the preprocessed data mentioned before should be extracted to the `data` directory.
+> **Note:** All the data mentioned before should be downloaded **from their original source with corresponding licenses** and processed to the `data` directory.
 Otherwise you need to update the configuration files to point them to the path you extracted.

 ## Quickstart